zonesan/clog/README.md

-# A very simple logger writen in Golang.
+# A very simple logger written in Go.